Arezoo-Yousefi/areyouwebsites/README.md

-Pizza Menu<br>
+<h3>Pizza Menu</h3>
-This project is a menu used to order pizza with various selections of toppings.
-It then takes the input information and calculates a price for the order.
+<p>This project is a menu used to order pizza with various selections of toppings.
+It then takes the input information and calculates a price for the order.</p>

-Tic-Tac_Toe Game<br>
+<h3>Tic-Tac_Toe Game</h3>
-This classic game of tic-tac-toe.
+<p>This classic game of tic-tac-toe.
 It randomly rolls dice to select which of the two players goes first and then users are off playing the classic game.
-Users can decide which token each player wants to use and the winner is celebrated with music and flashing lights.
+Users can decide which token each player wants to use and the winner is celebrated with music and flashing lights.<p>

-Calculator<br>
+<h3>Calculator</h3>
-A basic 4-function calculator.
-Users can add, subtract, multiply, and divide on a sleek web version of the calculator.
+<p>A basic 4-function calculator.
+Users can add, subtract, multiply, and divide on a sleek web version of the calculator.<p>